Windows Digital Signage (Microsoft)

 - Screen edges - In case you have a LED screen, video wall, or an older model TV you might have to adjust the edges so that they match your TV and the content.

 - Browser - Here you can easily access the browser used by the APP to check content, connectivity, etc.

 - Reset - If you need to unlink your player or perhaps link the player to another account you can use reset.

 I got my screen linked, what next?

-How do I set up the display in portrait mode?
+How do I set up Windows digital signage for portrait mode?

 See the Windows section of our portrait guide.